-Do not direct metallic dust or any dirt intentionally toward the machine, particularly in grinding and welding operations.
+Do not direct metallic dust or any dirt intentionally toward the machine, particularly during grinding and welding operations.
 Make sure the panel is protected from damage while welding and cutting operations by flipping down the clear protective cover.

 Duty Cycle.
-The duty cycle for the PowerTIG 325EXT has been rated at 35% @ 320 Amps.
-The duty cycle is based off a 10 minute duty cycle rating at 40° C. This means that the unit is capable of being operated at the stated amps for 3.5 minutes out of every 10 minutes without a break for cooling down the unit.
-A full 6.5 minute rest should be given to the welder for maximum welder life.
-Stick duty cycle is also rated at 35% @ 250 amps for the 325EXT.
-Overheat, over current, over voltage, and under voltage faults are indicated by a warning light accompanied with an error code.
+For the 255 EXT, the duty cycle is rated for 60% at 250 Amps (TIG) and 60% at 225 Amps for Stick (240V).
+The duty cycle is based off a 10 minute duty cycle rating at 40° C. This means that the unit is capable of being operated at the stated amps for 6 out of every 10 minutes without a break for cooling down the unit.
+This does NOT mean that the 255EXT can work 60% of any longer length of time.
+A full 4 minute rest should be given to the welder for maximum life.
+The welder can also provide a 60% duty cycle while being used on 120V at a reduced amp output of 150A for TIG, and 120A for Stick.
+Overheat, over current, over voltage and under voltage faults are indicated by a warning light accompanied with an error code.
 Do not operate the unit until the cause of the problem has been determined and corrected.
 Do not shut down an overheated welder until it has safely cooled.
-Once the overheat condition has been cleared, welding can resumed after resetting the unit by turning the machine off and then back on.
-Do not operate the welder with the covers removed.
-If unit does not clear the code or code light returns briefly, do not continue to try to operate the unit.
-In case of this happening and/or other troubles follow the trouble diagnosis section and/or call Everlast Technical support.
+Once the overheat condition has had time to clear, welding can resume when the power switch is cycled on and back off.
+Do not operate this welder with the protective covers removed.
+In case of other troubles follow the trouble diagnosis section and/or call Everlast Technical support.